 Recent 10-year U.S. Treasury yields.
-The formula for federal student loans rates is based on the 10-year treasury yield, plus a fixed add-on amount.
+The formula for federal student loan rates is based on the 10-year treasury yield, plus a fixed add-on amount.
 When U.S. Treasury yields rise or fall, student loan rates track along with them, up to a rate cap set by law.

 Fortunately, federal student loan rates tend to beat what you’d pay on private student loans or other forms of debt, making them a fairly affordable way to finance a college degree.